 After your registration is approved, you will have to deposit at least RM1000 to activate your ‘virtual account’.
 Do note that your money is actually deposited into a trust account which is in line with Bank Negara’s best practices.

-Trying to deposit fresh funds was a bit confusing, as there is no integration with any major online payment processors such as FPX.
+Trying to deposit fresh funds was a bit disappointing, as there is no integration with any major online payment processors such as FPX.
 There wasn’t any information to begin with, which I found quite frustrating.
-You will have to find the information in the email and do an online transfer manually.
-Subsequently just fill in the information by clicking the ‘Deposit’ button in your dashboard and wait for your funds to be confirmed.
+The info can only be found inside the dashboard.
+Subsequently you’ll have to fill in the information by clicking the ‘Deposit’ button in your dashboard and wait for your funds to be confirmed.

 That being said, confirmation of deposit was fairly quick during normal business days.
 I got my RM1000 deposit confirmed within 2 hours.

 They have auto-invest options so that is a good point.
-You can even set your own ‘risk grade’ to tune your exposure to investment notes based on their risk grading, so this is something new.
+You can even set your own ‘risk grade’ to tune your exposure to investment notes based on their risk grading.
+This is not something new, all other major P2P platforms have something similar.

 My B2B Finpal Performance